Q. WHO ARE YOU?

 Most ’stacks, including some very good ones, take the familiar forms of blogposts or news articles.
 Writers typically have a “beat,” with stand-alone posts wedded to the news-cycle.
 You can enjoy any post without reading others.

 I’ll be doing something different.
-A wide variety of work in at least eight categories.
+A wide variety of work in various categories.
 Many of the posts will belong to a series, like chapters in a book.

 Q. OK BUT SERIOUSLY WHO ARE YOU?